 - You may also select some other way of increasing the visibility of the project.
 If you have doubts over whether your selected method is acceptable, you can contact the foundation office.

 Please provide a final report within six months of the last grant payment.
-Please contact us if your project is still ongoing by the time you should submit a report.
+If the funding consists of other expenses only, please provide the final report within 18 months of the last payment.
+Please contact us if your project is still ongoing by the time you should submit the report.
 We can then agree on additional time for the final report.

 The project leader is in charge of reporting for organisations and working groups.

 A final report must be provided even if the funded project is only partially or not at all completed.
 Neglecting the obligation to send in a final report risks the possibilities of receiving grants in the future.
 We may also reclaim the grant.

 By reporting, you let the funder know that grants have been used for the purposes they were awarded for.
 This is important in ensuring the fair treatment of grant applicants and recipients.
 Reports also provide us with key information on the impact of grants and can be used as a basis for developing them.

 The report should be written and submitted using the online application service.
 You can log into the online service with the same credentials you used when drawing up the application.

 The report should not be mailed to the foundation; it does not need to include receipts.
 In addition to the final report, we ask the recipients of grants for non-fiction writing to send a copy of any published books to the Kone Foundation office.
 The Lauttasaari manor residency and the Home recidency grant recipients also provide a final report in the online service within six months from the last grant payment.